karloespiritu/Bastard/README.md

 ## Customising Bastard Theme

-Bastard Theme uses Grunt to lint, compile, and concatenate the javascript and [SASS](http://sass-lang.com/) components.
+Bastard theme uses Grunt to lint, compile, and concatenate the javascript and [SASS](http://sass-lang.com/) components.
 Customize the theme by editing the `assets/js/bastard.js` and `sass/*` files.
 Run `grunt` to compile your changes or use the `grunt watch` while you build your own theme.

-1. Make sure you have [Node](http://nodejs.org), [Bower](http://bower.io) and [Grunt](gruntjs.com) installed on your system
+1. Make sure you have [Node.js](http://nodejs.org), [Bower](http://bower.io) and [Grunt](gruntjs.com) installed on your system.
 2. Copy theme folder to Ghost themes directory `/content/themes`.
 Open your terminal and make the theme's folder your current working directory.
-3. Run `bower install` to install package dependencies
+3. Run `bower install` to install package dependencies.
-4. Run `npm install` to install Grunt components
+4. Run `npm install` to install Grunt components.
 5. Restart Ghost and switch the theme to use `Bastard` in the Ghost's Settings.
 7. Make your changes by updating `/sass/*`, `/assets/*`, and `*.hbs` files of the theme.
 6. Run `grunt watch` to start watching for file changes or run `grunt` to build your latest changes.
 7. If you have new images for the theme, just place them inside `image_sources` folder and Grunt will handle the optimisation automatically and store the optimized version inside `assets/images/`.
 8. Update the social media icon links by updating `partials/social.hbs`.

-### Resources & Dependencies
+## Resources & Dependencies

 - [Bootstrap Sass](https://github.com/twbs/bootstrap-sass)
 - [Font Awesome Icons](http://fortawesome.github.io/Font-Awesome/icons/)